JSedlmeir92/e-Prescriptions/README.md

   - If a presented proof already exists in the database, the parameters valid, not_spent and date_presented are updated
   - Saved parameters:
       - valid = proof['verified'] == "true", (not revoked AND expiration_date > today
+      - not spent
+        - Calls quorum_client/spendPrescription.sh
-      - not spent = the token has a value > 0
+        - True == token's value > 0
       - "patient_fullname",
       - "patient_birthday",
       - "doctor_fullname",